 - In the Chapel a small, wooden box has been provided for the non-wheat wafers.
 Just in case!

-- Rev. Bill will take care of the microphone.
+- The rector will take care of the microphone.
 It is no longer stored in the sacristy.

 - New Gospel book stand for the chapel.
 Set up like the main Church (centered on the front edge of the altar).
 The veiled chalice sits directly behind it.